xaviermerino/ECE4551-Computer-Architecture/Lab-5/README.md

 ---

 #### The System Timer
-The system timer provides a **64-bit counter** that increments at each clock pulse.
+The system timer provides a **64-bit counter** that increments at each clock pulse (the clock's frequency is 1 MHz).
 It also provides four 32-bit registers that you can use to compare with the lower 32 bits of the 64-bit counter and then trigger a signal that is fed to the interrupt controller.

 We are not going to be using **interrupts** to implement the program for this lab.
 Instead, we are going to perform the comparisons ourselves and use our knowledge of **libc** to use the `printf` function to display the number of seconds elapsed.